INA 212a6Ci (INA 212(a)(6)(C)(i)) — Misrepresentation Inadmissibility and 212(i) Waiver

 Common examples of 212a6Ci misrepresentation findings

 Not every inconsistency is willful misrepresentation.
-Whether a case fits INA 212a6Ci depends on intent, whether the fact is material, and whether the statement/omission was made to obtain a visa, admission, or another immigration benefit.
+The most important issues are intent (was it knowing), materiality (did it matter to eligibility), and whether the record supports a conclusion that the statement or omission was made to obtain a visa, admission, or another immigration benefit.

 How to obtain a 212(a)(6)(C)(i) waiver